Suarez79/Suarez79/README.md

 - 👀 I’m interested in learning more about C++ and Python
 - 🌱 I’m currently learning C++ and SQL
 - 💞️ I have recently done some gaming code with python but would like to expand my coding beyond gaming.
-- 📫 How to reach me...Jay.suarez79@gmail.com
+- 📫 How to reach me Jay.suarez79@gmail.com

 <!---
 Suarez79/Suarez79 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.